lverwimp/tf-lm/README.md

 # Example commands

+For these examples, you can download the [Penn Treebank] (http://www.cis.upenn.edu/~treebank/home.html) or use you own dataset.
+The data should be divided in a train.txt, valid.txt and test.txt and the correct data path should be specified in the configuration file.

-Train a small language model (training per sentence):
+Train a small language model on Penn Treebank (sentence-level):

 python word_lm.py --config ../config/ptb_word_small_sentence.config